 Host Common name Host association Present in Australia Consider further Rubus idaeus L. Raspberry Recorded as a host in California (Hauser & Damus 2009).
 Yes (Hibbert 2004) Yes Rubus laciniatus Willd.
 Evergreen blackberry A preferred host in natural environments (WSUE 2009).
-Yes (AVH 2010) Yes Rubus Ioganobaccus L. H. Bailey Boysenberry Recorded as a host in California (Hauser & Damus 2009).
+Yes (AVH 2010) Yes Rubus loganobaccus L. H. Bailey Boysenberry Recorded as a host in California (Hauser & Damus 2009).
 Yes (Hibbert 2004) Yes Rubus x loganobaccus Loganberry Recorded as a host in Washington (WSU 2009).
 Yes (Hibbert 2004) Yes Rubus microphyllus L. f.
 Reared from fallen fruit only (Mitsui et al. 2010).
 However, the intact fruit of many other species in the genus have been recorded to be attacked and this species is a suspected host.
-No record found Yes Rubus parvifolius L. [syn. = Rubus triphyllus Thunb.]
+No record found Yes Rubus parvifolius L. (syn. = Rubus triphyllus Thunb.)
 Japanese Raspberry Recorded as a host from whole fruit (Kanzawa 1939).
-Yes (Hibbert 2004) Yes Rutaceae Citrus sinensis (L.) Osbeck Orange Recorded from Citrus in Florida (Tri-ology 2010).
-However, it is only recorded from fallen fruit (Price and Nagle 2009).
-Yes (Hibbert 2004) No Citrus x paradisi Grapefruit Recorded from Citrus in Florida (Tri-ology 2010).
-However, it is only recorded from fallen fruit (Price and Nagle 2009).
-Yes (Hibbert 2004) No Murraya paniculata (L.) Jack Orange Jessamine Recorded as a host (FDACS 2010).
-Yes (Hibbert 2004) Yes Solanaceae Lycopersicon esculentum L Tomatoes Attacked ripe fruit in the laboratory (ODA 2010a).
-Only on cut fruit in Japan (Kanzawa 1939).
-Yes (Hibbert 2004) No
+Yes (Hibbert 2004) Yes Rubus spectabilis Pursh Salmon berry Recorded as a host from wild grown plants (BCMA 2012).
+However, the intact commercial fruit of many other species in the genus have been recorded to be attacked and this species is a suspected host.
+Yes (Randall 2007) Yes Sorbus spp.
+Mountain ash Reported as a host from non commercial fruit (Dreves and Langelloto-Rhodaback (2011).
+There is no information this species is attacked under commercial conditions and there are no import conditions for fresh fruit.
+DAFF will continue to assess the host status of this species.
+Several species of the genus are present in Australia (Randall 2007) No